Ihor16/nginx-conf/README.md

 ```

 ## Enabling HTTPS
-To enable HTTPS, it's necessary to generate an SSL certificate and mount it into the nginx container.
+To enable HTTPS, it's necessary to generate an SSL certificate and mount it in the nginx container.
-This repo's scripts use `certbot/dns-digitalocean` [container](https://certbot-dns-digitalocean.readthedocs.io/en/stable/) to generate a wildcard certificate for a domain, so if you use another cloud provider, modify these scripts to use [another](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins) container:
+This repo's scripts use `certbot/dns-digitalocean` [container](https://certbot-dns-digitalocean.readthedocs.io/en/stable/) to generate a wildcard certificate for a domain, so if you use another cloud provider, modify `./configs/ssl/create_cert.sh` and `./configs/ssl/renew_cert.sh` scripts to use [another](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins) container.
-- `./configs/ssl/create_cert.sh`
-- `./configs/ssl/renew_cert.sh`

 - Update `.env` file with your information.
-- Put your [Digital Ocean API](https://cloud.digitalocean.com/settings/api/tokens) token into `/.secrets/certbot/digitalocean.ini` file.
+- Put your [Digital Ocean API](https://cloud.digitalocean.com/settings/api/tokens) token in `/.secrets/certbot/digitalocean.ini` file.
 ```ini
 dns_digitalocean_token = <token>
 ```